datonic/datadex/README.md

 ### Features

 - Open Data Warehouse.
-Run fast OLAP queries across datasets from many places ([even from your browser](https://shell.duckdb.org/)).
+Run fast OLAP queries across datasets from many places (laptop, EC2, Lamdba, ...).
 - Data as code.
 Version your SQL models and datasets.
 - Package management.
 Publish and share your models for other people to build on top of them!
 - Fully Open Source.
 Run everything locally.